shyba/lbryum-server/HOWTO.md

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download bitcoind
+Download lbrycrdd

-Older versions of Electrum required a patched version of bitcoind.
+Older versions of Electrum required a patched version of lbrycrdd.
-This is not the case anymore since bitcoind supports the 'txindex' option.
+This is not the case anymore since lbrycrdd supports the 'txindex' option.
-We currently recommend bitcoind 0.11.0 stable.
+We currently recommend lbrycrdd 0.11.0 stable.
 Please do *not* upgrade to 0.11.1 until Electrum client 2.5 has been released and distributed for some time.
-0.11.1 and Electrum clients prior to 2.5 suffer from the transaction index being denied by bitcoind with the error, "mandatory-script-verify-flag-failed u'code': -26".
+0.11.1 and Electrum clients prior to 2.5 suffer from the transaction index being denied by lbrycrdd with the error, "mandatory-script-verify-flag-failed u'code': -26".

-If your package manager does not supply a recent bitcoind or you prefer to compile it yourself, here are some pointers for Ubuntu:
+If your package manager does not supply a recent lbrycrdd or you prefer to compile it yourself, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config